Find out more here.

 Scroll down to read all, or skip to an article.

-The visit will take place on Thursday the 16th of November, departing school at 9.00am and returning around midday.
+The visit will take place on Tuesday the 24th of October, departing school at 9.30am and returning around 11.30am.

-All children will need to bring water bottles.
-Please also ensure that they wear school uniform and have a coat with them.
+All children will need to bring forest school clothing and wellies.
+Please also ensure that they wear school uniform and have a water bottle with them.

 Please note that this visit is covered by the Annual Consent Form for Trips/visits & Medical Information.
 Please notify the school immediately if there are any changes to your contact/emergency contact details or medical information.